Art Beginner’s Starter Kit

 2. Mono Zero Eraser – Great for tiny highlights

-3. Blending Stumps – For soft shading ( read how I use them )
+3. Blending Stumps – For soft shading ( read more )

 4. Mechanical Pencil – I use Faber-Castell 0.5mm 2B lead